 We love visiting unique museums!
 No matter where we go, it’s fun to visit places that aren’t necessarily the most visited tourist attractions.
-Recently, while in New York City, we visited a Brooklyn transit museum that now tops my list for one of the most fun things to do in New York City!
+When we were in New York City, we visited a Brooklyn transit museum that now tops my list for one of the most fun things to do in New York City!
 While it probably isn’t the first place that comes to mind when you think of New York City, it’s definitely a must see for families.

 Hands-on learning at this Brooklyn transit museum

 The New York Transit Museum, located in Brooklyn, is a family-friendly museum dedicated to exploring the history of the Metropolitan Transportation Authority (MTA).
-With hands-on exhibits showcasing New York City’s bus and subway system, this MTA museum is a great place for families to spend an afternoon.
+The museum has hands-on exhibits showcasing New York City’s bus and subway system.
+And this MTA museum is a great place for families to spend an afternoon.

-One of our favorite parts of the museum was the bus section, which features the front portion of two actual buses.
-The kids had fun pretending to be bus drivers, turning the steering wheel and letting imaginary passengers on and off the bus, and even I joined in on the role play!
-There was also a photo exhibit that showed a day in the life of an MTA bus, so the kids had a chance to see all the work that goes into running a bus transit system.
+One of our favorite parts of the museum was the bus section.
+This section features the front portion of two actual buses.
+The kids had fun pretending to be bus drivers, turning the steering wheel and letting imaginary passengers on and off the bus.
+And even I joined in on the role play!
+There was also a photo exhibit that showed a day in the life of an MTA bus.
+So the kids had a chance to see all the work that goes into running a bus transit system.

 A glimpse into New York City history